pndololwana/Module_02_pumndo25557_Classcode_Group_A_Pumlani-Ndololwana_SDF01/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I love problem-solving and building creative projects and using my imaginations to explore
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Looking forward to building my first real-world applications and softwares

 ---